 Shellfish is a passion of mine.
 When I opened my third restaurant, I wanted it to be a great seafood restaurant, so I partnered with Island Creek Oysters in Duxbury, Massachusetts to open Island Creek Oyster Bar.
 ICOB, as it is known locally, has over a dozen kinds of shellfish on the menu on any given day.

 When buying shellfish for the home, whether you are looking for mussels, oysters, littleneck clams, scallops, razor clams, or any other shellfish, there are a few things to keep in mind.

-To get tips specific to shellfish, and to get my recipes for Scallop Ceviche and Steamed Littleneck Clams with Beer and Chorizo, download our eBook below.
+To get tips specific to shellfish, and to get my recipes for Scallop Ceviche and Steamed Littleneck Clams with Beer and Chorizo, download our eBook: Fishing for Real.